The Fifth Dimension Therapy

 Recent advances in the treatment of many cancers have proven very effective, cancer patients are living longer, and thus it has become a chronic disease.
 When you are living with chronic disease or one that is metastatic and/or terminal, you need a total supportive care program to help cope and combat fatigue, maintain the highest possible mental and emotional status, and physical well being.

-Abstracts Geriatric Cancers Inner Fire The Legacy Project CSCP Program Survivor Roadmap Survivorship Quality of Life You're Not Alone Search Sitemap
+Abstracts Geriatric Cancers Inner Fire The Legacy Project CSCP Program Survivor Roadmap Survivorship Quality of Life You're Not Alone Sitemap Links and Resources

 You are welcome to share this © article with friends, but do not forget to include the author name and web address.
 Permission needed to use articles on commercial and non commercial websites.
 Thank you.